Sangat (TV series)

-Sangat is a 2015 Pakistani romantic drama serial airing on Hum TV.
+Sangat is a 2015 Pakistani romantic drama serial that premiered on Hum TV.
 The series is directed by Kashif Nisar and produced by Moomal Entertainment.
 It stars Mikaal Zulfiqar and Saba Qamar in lead roles and Zahid Ahmed as antagonist.
 It aired Thursday evenings on Hum TV.
 Sangat is one of the highest rated drama series of 2015 and gained high TRPs.

 Synopsis

 Sangat revolves around the tale of Adnan (Mikaal Zulfiqar) and Ayesha (Saba Qamar) and how their lives change when Ayesha is raped by Shavez (Zahid Ahmed), giving birth to a baby girl named Sangat.
 On her 'Aqiqah' ceremony, Adnan's sister lights up some candles, which create smoke, and Sangat has trouble breathing.
 When they take Sangat to a hospital, the doctors say that she has Thalassemia, and they give a DNA test, proving that Sangat is not Adnan's daughter.
-At first, Adnan doesn't believe it, but later he gets the DNA test again from a different hospital, but the result is the same.
+At first, Adnan doesn't believe it, but later he gets another DNA test done from a different hospital, but the result is the same.
 Then, he confronts Ayesha, and she tells him everything she went through.
-At first, he asks who assaulted her, but she lies and says she doesn't know, and he had a cloth around him.
+At first, he asks who assaulted her, but she lies and says she doesn't know, because the attacker wore a mask.
 Adnan later gets drunk and stays away for Sangat.
 Shavez has to keep on donating blood and eventually comes closer to Sangat; playing with her, taking care of her, etc. Shavez, however, has his own problems.
 He wants to leave the city, but his aunt (Ayesha's mom) is telling him that he should get married and then move with his wife (Salma).
 After seeing Shavez emotionally attached to Sangat, Ayesha tells him not to leave and stay with her mom.
 Salma, on the other side, is jealous of Shavez's relationship with Ayesha and wants the marriage to proceed as quickly as possible.
 Shavez is having second thoughts about the wedding, as if he isn't going to move, then he doesn't need to get married and ends up in Ayesha problems.
 Adnan wants to stay with Ayesha, but she thinks they shouldn't, as Sangat will always be a part of her life, and therefore to reaccept Ayesha, he will have to reaccept Sangat.
 Adnan cannot do so, so he lets Ayesha stay in her mother's house with Shavez, unaware that he is the man who assaulted Ayesha.
 Ayesha lies to her mom about the operation being the problem as to why she needs some rest.
 Adnan's sister and mother both try to figure out why the relationship is breaking, but they are not able to as Adnan is lying about the operation money(they need a lot of money for the operation).
 With Ayesha and Shavez living in the same house, they are becoming even closer, and Ayesha has now had a change of heart and tries to keep her calm from Shavez.